 Park on Lakewood Road, although if you have a double buggy, the Doncaster Road entrance is the recommended option as the gate can be a bit of a squeeze.

 The name alone gives these magical woods a certain mystique, and indeed there is a folktale about the place involving primroses and fairies coming out of rocks!
-Goblin Combe is a valley in North Somerset which stretches from Redhill to Cleeve.
+Goblin Combe is a Site of Specific Scientific Interest and valley in North Somerset which stretches from Redhill to Cleeve, and home to some of the best walks near Bristol.

-There are several different trails to explore (all marked on a sign at the beginning of the walk), so you can choose whether you want a relaxing saunter or steeper climb.
+There are several different family walking trails to explore (all marked on a sign at the beginning of the walk), so you can choose whether you want a relaxing saunter or steeper climb.
 If you do go for the uphill route, head for the vantage point of Cleeve Toot for sensational views of the Mendip Hills and all the way out to sea.
 Otherwise, enjoy the endlessly falling leaves and leaf-strewn, ancient woodland floor.

 A small car park is located on Cleeve Hill Road BS9 7PH, near the Goblin Combe Environment Centre.